d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

     print('epoch %d, loss: %f' % (epoch, l.mean().asnumpy()))
 ```

-The model parameters we have learned
+Below, we compare the model parameters learned by training on finite data
-and the actual model parameters are compared as below.
+and the actual parameters that generated our dataset.
+To access parameters with Gluon,
-We get the layer we need from the `net`
+we first access the layer that we need from `net`
-and access its weight (`weight`) and bias (`bias`).
+and then access that layer's weight (`weight`) and bias (`bias`).
-The parameters we have learned and the actual parameters are very close.
+To access each parameter's values as an `ndarray`,
+we invoke its `data()` method.
+As in our from-scratch implementation,
+note that our estimated parameters are
+close to their ground truth counterparts.

 ```{.python .input  n=12}
 w = net[0].weight.data()